 The debt-service coverage ratio is simply a statement of the ratio between the monthly rental income and the monthly cost of owning the home.
 If the ratio is positive, you have a good chance of securing the loan.

 Here’s an example: Let’s imagine you are looking at a property that, when purchased with a mortgage, would have annual cost of $36,000, which is equal to $3,000 a month.
-If you were to purchase the property, you would be able to bring in a monthly income of $48,000, which is equal to $4,000 monthly.
+If you were to purchase the property, you would be able to bring in an annual income of $48,000, which is equal to $4,000 monthly.
 In this simplified example, the DSCR is 25%, meaning the property generates 25% more than the total cost of the mortgage.
 In this situation, you have a positive cash flow, so you are more likely to reach approval with a DSCR mortgage.